Latchayapriyans12/study-of-basic-gates/README.md

 ![Image 2024-12-03 at 13 27 26_2a07baf2](https://github.com/user-attachments/assets/3833946d-094d-4557-8fe8-771453403af7)

 **Result:**
-Thus the different digital IC's are studied and truthtablefor different logic gates are verified
+Thus the different digital IC's are studied and truthtable for different logic gates are verified